 So it’s almost been a month since Windows has released their Anniversary Edition of Edge.
-Edge has admittedly been a huge improvement over Internet Explorer in the windows operating system so we were excited with such a big update to the new browser.
+Edge has admittedly been a huge improvement over Internet Explorer in the Windows operating system so we were excited with such a big update to the new browser.
 We’ll cover our favorite five features of the update.

 One of the biggest drawbacks to Edge was its lack of plug-ins and extensions that have become the norm on modern browsers.
 Well, this limitation is no longer, and Windows now has introduced its SDK so developers can create extensions and plug-ins for users.
-This move was almost certain, as a solid third party add-on ecosystem makes Edge a much more viable browser.
+This move was almost certain, as a solid third-party add-on ecosystem makes Edge a much more viable browser.

 Paste and Search

 Ah, the true sign of a modern browser the ability to paste and search in one right click, right?
-Chrome, Firefox and Safari have this feature and it’s actually pretty handy.
-Instead of copying text, pasting it in the URL bar and then hitting enter, you can just copy text and then right click to paste AND search in one swift motion.
+Chrome, Firefox, and Safari have this feature and it’s actually pretty handy.
+Instead of copying text, pasting it into the URL bar and then hitting enter, you can just copy text and then right click to paste AND search in one swift motion.
 2016: what a time to be alive.

 Like many interfaces on Windows 8 and 10, you now can “pin” a tab to your taskbar or start menu.
 This is basically the evolution of bookmarks baked right into your operating system and are especially handy.
 Automatically pin your favorite news or sports site, or one of your many work hubs.